 This recipe has been in the family for over 100 years.
 It has been tweaked through the years until it is the only English Toffee our family likes to eat.
+Every family has their holiday traditions and this is just one of ours and of course, it involved food.

 *Post contains affiliate links* for more information please read the disclaimer on the About Us page.